 According to Dr Hauke Egermann of the University of York, children are most open to their parent’s music between the ages of eight and ten.
 It’s the sweet spot where they are open-minded when it comes to parental suggestions and they can appreciate lyrics and musical hooks.

 Dr Egermann even goes so far as to say that it is important for parents to help their children build their fledgling tastes at this age.
 “By playing children a variety of genres before this critical period, research on familiarisation suggests they will enjoy lots of different types of music as adults,” he said.
 Apparently liking a wide range of music is great for stabilising their emotions and helping them socialise in the future.
-Who knew subjecting my daughter to 90s Britpop anthems was so beneficial?
+Who knew subjecting your kids to 90s Britpop anthems was so beneficial?

 Another survey backs up his findings.
 Music streaming firm Deezer asked parents about this very topic and around 80% reported that they’d had some success in passing on their favourite tunes before their kids turned ten.